-- The "Successful Pathways from School to Work" research initiative, launched in 2013, supports research that will help educators become more effective in fostering the skills, dispositions, and experiences essential for success in the modern labor market, as well as in society as a whole. - The Milgrom Community Service and Innovation Fellowship for University of Chicago students, launched in 2018 focuses on helping improve the lives of disadvantaged children and youth in Chicago through education-related community service. - The Milgrom Educational Innovation Challenge, launched in 2019, focuses on designing solutions to problems facing Chicago neighborhoods and communities by funding University of Chicago organizations to provide programming to University of Chicago students to work collaboratively with students from Chicago public middle schools and high schools high schools to generate entrepreneurial solutions to educational needs in local communities while building students' academic, workplace and leadership skills with support from the grantee organization. - The Milgrom Computer Coding Fellowship.
-The newest initiative launched in 2022 supports youth in Chicago by developing their computer coding and programming skills as a means of increasing their opportunities for successful employment.
+- The "Successful Pathways from School to Work" research initiative, launched in 2013, supports research that will help educators become more effective in fostering the skills, dispositions, and experiences essential for success in the modern labor market, as well as in society as a whole. - The Milgrom Community Service and Innovation Fellowship for University of Chicago students, launched in 2018 focuses on helping improve the lives of disadvantaged children and youth in Chicago through education-related community service. - The Milgrom Educational Innovation Challenge, launched in 2019, focuses on designing solutions to problems facing Chicago neighborhoods and communities by funding University of Chicago organizations to provide programming to University of Chicago students to work collaboratively with students from Chicago public middle schools and high schools to generate entrepreneurial solutions to educational needs in local communities while building students' academic, workplace and leadership skills with support from the grantee organization. - The Milgrom Computer Coding Fellowship, launched in 2022, focuses on helping improve the lives of disadvantaged youth in Chicago and their opportunities for successful employment by developing their computer coding and programming skill. - The Milgrom Community Based STEM Program.
+Beginning in 2023 and in partnership with the Bright Star Community Organization, the overarching goal of this program is to provide students with meaningful STEM learning opportunities that will serve as a vehicle for successful pathways to employment.